 The prescription.
 The prescription must be accurately and legibly prepared to identify the patient, the medication to be dispensed, and the mode of drug administration.
 Avoid abbreviations and Latin; they lead to dispensing errors.
 Include the therapeutic purpose in the subscription (e.g., "for control of blood pressure") to prevent errors in dispensing.
 For example, the use of losartan for the treatment of hypertension may require 100 mg/day (1.4 mg/kg/day), whereas for treatment of congestive heart failure, the dose of this AngII receptor antagonist generally should not exceed 50 mg/day.
 Including the therapeutic purpose of the prescription also can assist patients in organizing and understanding their medications.
 Including the patient's weight on the prescription can be useful in avoiding dosing errors, particularly when drugs are administered to children.

 The superscription includes the date the prescription order is written; the name, address, weight, and age of the patient; and the Rx (Take).
 The body of the prescription, or inscription, contains the name and amount or strength of the drug to be dispensed, or the name and strength of each ingredient to be compounded.

 The subscription is the instruction to the pharmacist, usually consisting of a short sentence such as: "dispense 30 tablets."
 The signa or "Sig" is the instruction for the patient as to how to take the prescription, interpreted and transposed onto the prescription label by the pharmacist.
 In the U.S., prescriptions should always be written in English.
-Many physicians continue to use Latin abbreviations; e.g., "1 cap tid pc," will be interpreted by the pharmacist as "take one capsule three ...
+Many physicians continue to use Latin abbreviations; e.g., "1 cap tid pc," will be interpreted by the pharmacist as ...